sodadata/docs/soda-core/overview-main.md

 ---
 layout: default
-title: Soda Library overview
+title: Soda Core
-description: Soda Library is Python library and CLI tool that enables you to use the Soda Checks Language to turn user-defined input into SQL queries.
+description: Soda Core is an open-source library and CLI tool that enables you to use the Soda Checks Language to turn user-defined input into SQL queries.
-parent: Soda Library
+parent: Reference
 redirect_from:
 - /soda-core/
 - /soda-core/overview.html
 - /soda-cl/soda-core-overview.html
 ---

-# Soda Library
+# Soda Core
 <!--Linked to UI, access Shlink-->

-&#10004;  A Python library and CLI tool for data quality testing<br /> <br />
+&#10004;  A free, open-source, CLI tool and Python library for data reliability<br /> <br />
 &#10004;  Compatible with [Soda Checks Language (SodaCL)]({% link soda-cl/soda-cl-overview.md %}) and [Soda Cloud]({% link soda-cloud/overview.md %}) <br /> <br />
-&#10004;  Enables data quality testing both in your [data pipeline]({% link soda/quick-start-prod.md %}) and [development workflows]({% link soda/quick-start-dev.md %}) <br /> <br />
+&#10004;  Enables data quality testing both in and out of your data pipeline, for data observability and reliability <br /> <br />
+&#10004;  Enables programmatic scans on a time-based schedule <br /> <br />
-&#10004;  Built on top of Soda Core, a free, open-source CLI and Python library in <a href="https://github.com/sodadata/soda-core" targt="_blank">GitHub</a> <br /> <br />
+&#10004;  Access Soda Core and all its documentation in <a href="https://github.com/sodadata/soda-core" target="_blank">sodadata/soda-core</a> on GitHub.<br /> <br />
 <br />

 #### Example checks
 {% include code-header.html %}